Full functionalities of Detail 3D

 The anchors are implemented in two variants:

-• Adhesive anchors
+- Adhesive anchors

 For Adhesive anchors, it is possible to directly input the bond strength, which the user can find out from the technical data sheet of the applied adhesive mortar.
 Note that it is necessary to input the design value of the bond strength.
+The following article will help you find the value.

 A thorough description of the behavior of the interconnection between the anchor and base plate is described in the Theoretical background.

-3D Detail Loading and Combinations
+Loading and combinations

 Loading